Dddarknight/stripe-app/README.md

 # Stripe App
-Provides oppotunity to use Stripe tools for making purchases of individual items or orders, containing several items of different quantity.
+Provides an oppotunity to use Stripe tools for making purchases of individual items or orders, containing several items of different quantity.

 ## Links and tools